 About the Fund

-The Manitoba Rent Relief Fund, administered by Manitoba Non-Profit Housing Association and funded by the Province of Manitoba, will provide interest-free loans to eligible tenants who are behind in their rent, utilities, or need to move into more suitable housing.
-COVID-19 has disproportionately affected low-income households, and the Rent Relief Fund is a tool that will help stabilize housing across Manitoba.
+The Manitoba Rent Relief Fund, administered by Manitoba Non-Profit Housing Association and funded by the Province of Manitoba, provides interest-free loans to eligible tenants who are behind in their rent, utilities, or need to move into more suitable housing.
+The Rent Relief Fund is a tool that will help stabilize housing across Manitoba.

 What Is It?